-The main property, located at 444 Pritham Avenue, Greenville Junction, features a grand residence, carriage house, barn and extensive gardens, the cornerstone of which is the Eveleth-Crafts-Sheridan Historical House.
+The main property, located at 444 Pritham Avenue, Greenville Junction, features the Eveleth-Crafts-Sheridan Historical House, the Moosehead Lumbermen’s Museum, and the Outdoor Heritage center.

 Once a part of the storied Moosehead Inn property, this 1890s mansion was generously donated to the Historical Society by distinguished local entrepreneurs, Julia and Philip Crafts Sheridan.
 The house is open for guided tours Wednesday through Friday, between mid June and early October, from 1:00 to 4:00 pm.
 It offers a wide variety of permanent and annually changing exhibits affording a fascinating glimpse into the daily life in this remote, yet economically significant, northwoods region of Maine.

 Visitors purchase tour tickets in the Carriage House office, then walk front entrance of the house on the large wraparound veranda, where they are greeted in the foyer and introduced to both the home and the residents for whom the house is named.

 Interpreters in period costume guide visitors on their journey back in time through the classic parlor, grand formal dining room, butler’s pantry, and large kitchen, describing and explaining the many curious and often unfamiliar objects on display, while offering insight into the history of its residents, guests, and influential local families.

 Ascending to the second floor visitors will find four bedrooms and two baths, furnished and decorated in period style, and complimented by displays depicting a variety of vintage clothing, activities and leisure pastimes.